lmc5190/minerl/README.md

 - *In the container* Press CTRL+C to get back to the terminal directory and run your script!

 You should shortly see Minecraft rendering in your VNC Viewer :)

-ssh_config
-   Forwardagent yes
-   ForwardX11 yes
-sshd_config
-   AllowAgentForwarding yes
-   AllowTcpForwarding yes
-   GatewayPorts no
-   X11Forwarding yes
-   X11DisplayOffset 10
-   X11UseLocalhost no

-Start a PuTTY session and enter the IP address for server.
-Then, under SSH settings,

-### The Server